Obe1sance/AlphaObeisance/dotfiles/hypr/README.md

 # - E: Set "options nvidia_drm modeset=1 fbdev=1" without quotations ofc.
 # - F: Enjoy Hyprland with Nvidia.
 #\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\//////////////////////////////////////////////////#

+## NOTE: I have included the script /hypr/scripts/1-install.deps.sh that should theoretically install the dependancies if you want to akin your build to mine.

 ## File Structure Overview
 ~/.config/hypr/